 Once you've installed Lansweeper, you can access the web console.
 The web console displays scanned and custom data in a comprehensible way.
 In addition, it allows you to make changes to your settings.
-By default, everyone in your network has access to the web console.
-Access can also be restricted however, by following these instructions.
+By default, everyone in your network has access to the web console and can log in with minimal permissions to just the help desk.
+Access can also be restricted, however.

 Accessing the web console